Interested in speaking at the 2026 conference?

-Thank you for attending the 2024 Colorado Lactation Conference!
+Thank you for your interest in the 2026 Colorado Lactation Conference!

-Access to conference recordings (and CEUs) is still available – register before October 15, 2024 for full access!
+Access to conference recordings (and CEUs) will be available to those unable to attend during the live event – register before October 25, 2026 for full access!

 Live Spanish Interpretation!